Dimension Reduction in Contextual Online Learning via Nonparametric Variable Selection: Conclusions

 \section{Conclusions}

 In this paper, we study the online learning problem with a high-dimensional covariate.
 In particular, we address the curse of dimensionality under sparsity as the regret in existing algorithms scales exponentially in the covariate dimension $d_x$.
-To our knowledge, we are the first to propose a nonparametric variable selection algorithm which takes advantage of the sparsity structure of the covariate.
+To our knowledge, it is the first study that proposes a nonparametric variable selection algorithm which takes advantage of the sparsity structure of the covariate.
 For online learning problems, our algorithm achieves the same order of regret as if the sparsity structure is known in advance.
 The BV-LASSO algorithm and its two recipes, localized LASSO and weighted voting, may be of independent interest in other nonparametric settings.

 We conclude by discussing a few limitations of our algorithm and potential future directions.
-First, the length of the variable selection phase depends on $T$.
-When $T$ is not known, it would be desirable to integrate variable selection with online learning more organically.
-Second, we assume the sparsity structure remains identical for all decisions.
-One may consider a setting where different decisions lead to different structures of sparsity.
-Finally, our algorithm requires the knowledge of several model parameters that are typically unknown and would ideally be optimized for specific applications.
+First, we assume the sparsity structure remains identical for all decisions.
+One may consider a setting where different decisions lead to different sparsity structures. {\RV \Copy{Cop:conclusion-subspace}{Second, the sparsity structure in this paper is assumed to be on the variables.
+It would be an interesting direction to extend the algorithm to the setting where the reward function can be represented by a low-dimensional linear subspace.}} Finally, our algorithm requires the knowledge of several model parameters that are typically unknown and would ideally be optimized for specific applications.
 An interesting research question is to develop data-driven methods to select these parameters.